lizzie102938/just-a-moment/README.md

 ## ✨ Overview

 The Discovery Panel is a **full-stack Next.js web app** which uses the following APIs:
-- Beautiful imagery (Unsplash API)
+- Imagery (Unsplash API)
-- Local cuisines (TheMealDB API)          --> please note this API does lack certain countries.
+- Recipes (TheMealDB API)                --> please note this API does lack certain countries.
 Examples of countries with data: France, United Kingdom, Italy.
 - Live radio stations (RadioBrowser API)

 It uses **Reverse Geocoding** to detect countries/regions based on map clicks or search terms, and allows users to **save places to a personal Bucket List**, powered by a PostgreSQL database via Prisma and Neon.